Describe an argument you overheard: IELTS Speaking Cue Card

 Follow up questions

-Have you ever been involved in a similar argument?
-How did you resolve it?
+Have you ever been involved in an argument with friends?
+How did you handle it?

 Band 6-7